jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 ![](figures/iq-modulation.png)

 This is called **I/Q-modulation**, and is the key to understanding how PSK works.
-Here's an overview showing one possible system architecture:
+Here's an overview showing one possible architecture:

 ![](figures/digital-to-analog-conversion.png)

 The digital part of the modulator produces two pulse sequences: one for $I$ and one for $Q$.
-Each sequence is sent through it's own digital-to-analog converter (DAC) that transform pulses to  continuous, stair-steppy, analog signals.
-The jaggedy signals are smoothed out with a pair of analog reconstruction filters.
-Finally, the smooth analog signals are frequency translated with a pair of mixers and combined together.
+Together, the I/Q pulse pairs are called **symbols**.
+Each sequence is sent through two digital-to-analog converters (DAC) that transform pulses to continuous, non-smooth, analog signals.
+These jaggedy signals are smoothed out with a pair of analog reconstruction filters.
+Finally, the smooth analog signals are frequency translated to a higher RF frequency with a pair of mixers, and combined together.

-The focus of this post is on the first step of this process that produces the digital pulses.
+All the information is in the symbols.
+This means that the speed that the symbols are getting written to the DACs is the speed of communication.
+The higher the speed, the more bandwidth your final signal will occupy.

 ## QPSK

 QPSK, is a specific type of PSK that uses 4 distict phase shifts : $45^\circ$, $135^\circ$, $225^\circ$, and $315^\circ$.
 The phase shifts get mapped to 4 points on the unit circle.
 Each point is usually called a **symbol** and is represented by 2 bits.

-The $XY$ plane with the symbols is called a **constellation diagram**.
+The $XY$ plane with the plotten symbols forms the **constellation diagram**.
 Here's an example of a constellation diagram showing one way to map bits to symbols.

 ![](figures/constellation.png)

 ## Programming Style

 Python is my preferred language for writing simulations.
 It's simple, has decent performance as long as you use the right libraries, and doesn't require a lot of ceremony.
 You can just open up a text file and hack away.